Glacier Bay National Park and Preserve: Geology

 A molybdenite deposit occurs on The Nunatak in quartz veins associated with a quartz monzonite porphyry, which includes gold at 0.04 ounces per ton, and silver at 7.07 ounces per ton.
 A copper deposit occurs on Observation Mountain.
 Quartz veins containing gold are exposed west of Dundas Bay and on Gilbert Island.
 Placer gold is also found in the bay.
 A silver deposit was mined on the western portion of Rendu Inlet.

 According to MacKevett et al., "The most extensive and best gold placer deposits...are in the beach sands near Lituya Bay."
 Mining of these sands started in 1894, employing up to 200 men by 1896.
 However, most production had ended by 1917.

 The granodiorite and quartz diorite area between Lamplugh Glacier and Reid Glacier contains most of the quartz vein gold lodes, which were produced by six mines.
 This is known as the Reid Inlet gold area.
 The Monarch Mines and the Incas Mine was discovered in 1924 by J. Ibach.
 The Monarch No. 1 and No. 2 veins were drift mined with 200 and 150 foot adits respectively.
-The LeRoy Mine was the largest though, discovered in 1938 by Gustavus founder and resident A.L.
+The LeRoy Mine was the largest, discovered in 1938 by Gustavus founder and resident A.L.
 Parker and his son L.F.
 Parker.
-They operated a two-stamp mill and an aerial tramway.
-Most production had ceased by 1945 though.
+They operated a two-stamp mill and an aerial tramway until most production had ceased by 1945.

 The region experiences tectonic activity with frequent earthquakes.
 Earthquake-induced landslides have been significant forces for change, inducing tsunamis.
 Additionally, parts of the region are undergoing post-glacial rebound (also known as isostatic rebound), the process in which land rises after the weight of the glacier has been removed.